intentor/adic/README.md

 2. Creating extension methods to any part of the framework;
 3. Creating a container extension, which allows for the interception of internal events, which can alter the inner workings of the framework.

+Always place extensions into *Adic* namespace.

-Basically, to create a *container extension*, you have to:
+To create a *container extension*, which can intercept internal *Adic* events, you have to:

 1\.
 Create the extension class with `ContainerExtension` sufix.

 2\.
-Implement `Adic.IContainerExtension`.
+Implement `Adic.Container.IContainerExtension`.

 3\.
 Subscribe to any events on the container on OnRegister method.